 NFL football is the most popular sport in America to watch and bet on – by far.
 But once the Super Bowl is over, the long wait for NFL games that matter begins again.

-Things are different this year.
-The XFL makes its return in 2020 with long-awaited dreams of a sustainable spring football league.
+The XFL made its return in 2020 with long-awaited dreams of a sustainable spring football league.
 You might remember the first incarnation of the XFL in 2001.
 That league only lasted a year before closing up shop.
 Last year the Alliance of American Football (AAF) didn’t even make it through its first full season of spring football before ceasing operations.

-While that doesn’t seem to bode well for the long-term viability of a new football league, the XFL pledges to be different this time around.
-Innovative rule changes, a faster-paced game and major broadcast deals are among the exciting developments.
-As a bonus, the full schedule of XFL games and playoffs are available for betting in certain states.
+While the demise of the AAF does not bode well for the long-term viability of a new football league, the XFL pledged to be different this time around.
+Innovative rule changes, a faster-paced game, and major broadcast deals were among the exciting developments.
+As a bonus, the full schedule of XFL games and playoffs were available for betting in certain states.